GValiente/butano/README.md

 The best way to get started is to read the
 [download, install and start using Butano guide](https://gvaliente.github.io/butano/getting_started.html).

+If everything went as expected, you should:
+* Play around with the [examples](https://gvaliente.github.io/butano/examples.html)
+as they cover most of what Butano offers.
+* Learn how to [import your assets](https://gvaliente.github.io/butano/import.html) in your project.
+* Take a look at the [frequently asked questions (FAQ)](https://gvaliente.github.io/butano/faq.html), as they answer most of the initial questions.

 ## Third party libraries